 - General public

-Black and Indigenous bodies have been at the forefront of activism for many years, but their voices are often the ones left out of the conversation when it comes to feminism.
+Black and Indigenous peoples have been at the forefront of activism for many years, but their voices are often the ones left out of the conversation when it comes to feminism.
 Transformational feminisms mean dismantling the current context of feminism and opening it up to more inclusive voices that do not conform to the gender norm.

 Lynn Lavallée, Strategic Lead, Indigenous Resurgence, Faculty of Community Services & Associate Professor, School of Social Work